 If you are looking for LGBTQ-friendly healthcare providers, visit OutCare's website.
-This organization is committed to maintaining a database of providers in all healthcare specialities, including mental health, endocrinology, pediatrics, dentistry, and more.
+This organization is committed to maintaining a database of providers in all healthcare specialities, including mental health, endocrinology, surgeons, pediatrics, dentistry, and more.
 Their database allows for searches by geographic region and/or speciality.
 This is an ongoing collaborative project -- if you have had a great experience in the past with a provider, PLEASE submit their info for inclusion!

 Magic City Wellness Center (MCMW) is a LGBTQ community health center located in Birmingham, AL. They offer general medical and transition-related care (including HRT services), and also provide individual/couples counseling.

 Affiliated with MCWC, is the Magic City Acceptance Center (MCAC), which provides services to LGBTQ+ youth and allies aged 13-24.
 They host such activities as movie nights, art workshops, health and wellness seminars, HIV/AIDS education and testing, support groups, and counseling services.

 PFLAG (originally Parents, Families, Friends of Lesbians & Gays) is a national organization with local chapters (including Birmingham and Huntsville, AL).
 PFLAG promotes engagement among LGBTQ persons, their families, & allies to support, advocate, & educate.
 Many local chapters hold support groups and social events.